Research areas/topics on Business Sustainability at Accounting Division include:

-- Impact of CSR performance on CEO compensation
+- Impact of corporate social responsibility (CSR) performance on CEO compensation

 - Sustainability and CSR reporting, Integrated reporting